anno-domini-207/auto-diff/docs/source/index.rst

     df = f(temp)
     >> Function Value: 6.25 | Derivative Value: 5.0

-Say we only want to access only the value of derivative component.
-Can do this as follows:
+Say we only want to access only the value or derivative component.
+We can do this as follows:

 .. code-block:: python